 PNC ‘S’ is for Savings Account

 This account is what is known as a UTMA, which stands for Uniform Transfers to Minors Act.
-With this type of account, gifts of high value (like money or real estate) can be transferred to a custodian for the benefit of the minor, until the child becomes a legal adult.
+With this type of account, gifts of high value (like money or real estate) can be transferred to a custodian for the benefit of the minor until the child becomes a legal adult.
 These accounts are also tax-free for the minor until they receive the account.
 However, the assets are considered part of the custodian’s estate and are taxed accordingly.

 The PNC account works to teach kids about finances through Sesame Street.
-The themed learning center is an interactive experience for kids, who can learn about goal setting, saving, sharing and spending.
+The themed learning center is an interactive experience for kids, who can learn about goal setting, saving, sharing, and spending.
 They will even receive money tips from Elmo and other characters.

 You are able to set up automated savings with this account.
 That makes it easy to send your child a regular allowance or chunk of savings.
 It’s no-fee after the required initial $25.00 deposit.
-There is a no minimum daily balance required.
+There is no minimum daily balance required.
 As long as the account holder is under the age of 17 there is no fee associated with the account.

 Bank of America Child Savings Accounts